 There is no minimum temperature in the law.
 Nevertheless, the Régie du logement (rental board) says that it is generally accepted that the temperature cannot fall below a certain level - around 21 degrees Celsius - in normal weather conditions.

-What can I do if the heating system breaks down?
+What can a tenant do if the heating system breaks down?

-If the heat shuts down and it is really cold outside, you should immediately tell your landlord.
-When it is an emergency, you aren’t required to send a written notice: a verbal one is enough.
+If the heat shuts down and it is really cold outside, the tenant should immediately tell your landlord

-However, a written notice with proof that the landlord received it can help protect your rights: it can show that you informed the landlord of the problem.
-You should consider doing both: speaking to your landlord about the problem immediately and then confirming it in writing!
+In addition to calling the landlord, the tenant can send a written notice with proof that the landlord received it: it can show that the tenant informed the landlord of the problem.
+The tenant should consider doing both: speaking to the landlord about the problem immediately and then confirming it in writing!

 If the heating system breaks down, the landlord must still make sure that the tenant can be comfortable and that the building is not damaged.
 If the situation cannot be fixed immediately, the landlord can use temporary solutions, such as a generator.

-What can I do if the landlord doesn't put on enough heat?
+What can a tenant do if the landlord doesn’t put on enough heat?

-- Inform the landlord that you are not satisfied (verbally or in writing).
+- Inform the landlord that there is not enough heat (verbally or in writing).

 - Give the landlord a reasonable amount of time to fix the situation.

-- If nothing is done, send him a demand letter.
-For more information on this subject, see our article Demand Letters.
+- If nothing is done, send the landlord a demand letter.

-If the landlord still fails to fix the situation, you can file a complaint with the Régie du logement (rental board).
+If the landlord still fails to fix the situation, the tenant can file a complaint with the Régie du logement (rental board).
 For further information, see our article Hearings at the Régie du logement (rental board).